What is Program Compliance in Partner Management?

 - Communicate and Educate: Distribute policies widely through partner portals, onboarding materials, and regular newsletters.
 Conduct mandatory training sessions to ensure partners understand expectations and the rationale behind them.

 - Establish Monitoring Mechanisms: Implement systems to track partner activities related to compliance.
-This could include automated checks for deal registration, regular reviews of marketing materials, or performance audits.
+Automated checks for deal registration, regular reviews of marketing materials, or performance audits are examples.

 - Develop Reporting Procedures: Create clear channels for partners to report potential compliance issues, and for internal teams to log and track violations.
 Ensure anonymity where appropriate for reporting.